The Sword That Won't Go Back — Modern Paraphrase | nocap.bible

 "Remove the turban.
 Take off the crown.
 Things will not remain as they are.
 What was low will be lifted up, and what was exalted will be brought down.
 A ruin, ruin, ruin I will make of it — and this will stand until He comes, the one to whom judgment belongs, and I will give it to Him."

 But that last phrase — "until He comes, the one to whom judgment belongs" — reaches far beyond Zedekiah's downfall.
 Scholars recognize this as a prophecy.
-The throne of Judah would be empty, a ruin upon ruin, until the rightful King arrives.
+The throne of would be empty, a ruin upon ruin, until the rightful King arrives.
 God doesn't just tear down — He's pointing forward to the one who will set things right.
-Even in the darkest judgment, there's a thread of future hope woven in.
+Even in the darkest judgment, there's a thread of future woven in.

 The Ammonites Aren't Safe Either 🔥